tothdanielax/Stock-Search-App/README.md

 # Description

-## Snomed CT Component Quick Search MVP with Next.js, Mantine, TypeScript, Storybook and more.
+## Stock Search MVP with Next.js, Mantine, TypeScript, Storybook and more.

 # Setup